Bea Franklin: Club career

-Chicago Stars

 On January 12, 2024, Franklin was selected by the Chicago Red Stars (later named Chicago Stars FC) in the 3rd round of the 2024 NWSL Draft (41st overall).
 On March 13, the Stars signed Franklin to her first professional deal, a one-year contract with an additional club option.
 She made her professional debut on March 29, entering the match as a substitute for Julia Bianchi in a draw versus the Orlando Pride.
 On September 1, she scored her first professional goal as Chicago was defeated by Angel City FC, 2–1.
 Although having faced a one-game suspension in June due to misconduct committed in a match versus the Kansas City Current, Franklin managed to make a total of 16 appearances in her rookie season.
 She also started Chicago's lone playoff match, a 4–1 defeat at the hands of eventual champions Orlando.

 Midway through her second professional season, Franklin re-signed with Chicago through the 2027 NWSL campaign.
 On September 7, 2025, she participated in the Stars' first-ever game at eventual 2026 home venue Northwestern Medicine Field at Martin Stadium; during the match, she scored a headed goal to help Chicago beat the Orlando Pride, 5–2.

 Personal life

-Franklin's father, Jesse Franklin IV, competed in rowing at the University of Washington and was inducted into the university's hall of fame in 1999.
-Franklin's brother, Jesse Franklin V, was selected by the Major League Baseball team Atlanta Braves in the 2020 MLB draft.
+Franklin's father, attorney Jesse Franklin IV, competed in rowing at the University of Washington and was inducted into the university's hall of fame in 1999.
+Her mother, Catherine, also an attorney, is also a fitness instructor.
+Her brother, Jesse Franklin V, was selected by the Major League Baseball team Atlanta Braves in the 2020 MLB draft.

+Franklin majored in finance at the University of Arkansas and worked as a wealth management analyst for Bank of America during the 2025 NWSL season.
+As of spring 2026, she was preparing to take the CFA exam.
+Franklin has also spent her free time in the offseason as a cocktail waitress at the Pioneer Saloon in Ketchum, Idaho.